A dynamical approach to spanning and surplus edges of random graphs

-The next remark is a digression which could help an interested reader in understanding the relation between \eqref{Etotalinten} and the rate of surplus edge arrival in the near-critical regime.
-Our second construction of surplus edges (in Section \ref{S:take2}) leads to a precise formulation and analysis of an analogous property.
-In Section \ref{S:Scaling} we discuss some interesting consequences of this for the near-critical regime.
+The next remark is a digression which could help an interested reader in understanding the consequence of the computations in Remark \ref{rmk:joint_intensity} on the surplus edge analysis in the near-critical regime.
+Our second construction of surplus edges (see Section \ref{S:take2}) leads to a precise formulation and analysis of an analogous property.
+In Section \ref{S:Scaling} we discuss some interesting consequences in the near-critical regime.